 A GST return is a file that includes all of the information about your sale, purchase, input tax (output tax).
-Registered business owners/ dealer must provide the necessary statement for the relevant period when submitting GST returns.
+Registered business owners/dealers must provide the necessary statement for the relevant period when submitting GST returns.

 - Overall revenue is equivalent to average purchases.